 Dr. Wing Kay Fok, an OB-GYN in California and Fellow with Physicians for Reproductive Health, a group of doctors who advocate for reproductive rights, agreed with Dr. Walker, telling Bustle that it depends on the clinic and the situation when it comes to allowing a support person into the procedure and/or operating room.
 "It's most important that the patient who is undergoing the abortion ask the clinic what their policy is," she says.
 Some facilities don't allow support people in procedure rooms (or the area surrounding procedure rooms) in order to protect the privacy of other patients.
 Others, like Planned Parenthood, do allow "patients to bring a friend or family member in the exam room with them," but it does depend on the facility, the procedure, and the room size.

 "Different providers have different policies about who can be in the procedure room during an abortion," Gillian Dean, MD, MPH, and Senior Director of Medical services at Planned Parenthood Federation of America, tells Bustle.
 "Some providers allow a friend or family member to accompany the patient.
 Others aren’t able to accommodate this because of the procedure room size, or staffing, or because of the patient’s choice of anesthesia."
 If a partner isn't able to accompany a patient into the room, Dean says there are people dedicated to supporting the patient during their procedure.
 "Some health centers have dedicated staff or volunteers, often called doulas, whose sole job is to provide support to patients having abortion procedures," she says.
-"At other health centers, there are staff (medical assistants or nurses) whose role includes both providing support to the patient and helping with the abortion procedure."
+"At other health centers, there is staff (medical assistants or nurses) whose role includes both providing support to the patient and helping with the abortion procedure."

 So, what can a supportive partner expect on the day of the abortion procedure?
 If they are not permitted back into the procedure room, Dr. Walker suggests they come prepared to wait.
 "They should definitely bring some snacks, water, and something to entertain themselves with if they're going to wait [in the clinic]," she says.
 "And if they're going to come back to the facility, then they should give their information [to the appropriate clinician] so they can be called when their partner is ready."
 According to Dr. Walker, a support person is most helpful if they're patient, but it is perfectly fine to ask for an estimated time the procedure will be over.